AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Closing Windows
 ===============

-Wherever the windows are displayed, they are always closed in the same manner, by clicking on the small :guilabel:`X` icon in their tab.
+Wherever a window is displayed, it can always be closed by clicking on the small :guilabel:`X` icon in their tab or by selecting the window by clicking anywhere in its title bar and then selecting the menu :menuselection:`Window --> Close`.

 .. index:: preferences; windows --> show title bars

-If you have chosen to display the title bars for the windows, you can also click either in the :guilabel:`X` button in the title bar, or double-click on the icon to the left of the title bar (when there is such an icon).
+If you've chosen to display the window title bars, you can also click in the :guilabel:`X` button in the title bar or double-click on the icon to the left of the title bar (when such an icon is present).

-When a window is closed, the focus is given to the window in the same notebook that previously had the focus.
-Therefore, if you simply open an editor as a result of a cross-reference query, you can simply close that editor to go back to where you were before.
+When you close a window, the focus is set to the window in the same notebook that previously had the focus.
+Therefore, if you open an editor as a result of a cross-reference query, simply close that editor to go back to where you were.

 .. index:: menu; window --> close

-Alternatively, you can also select the window by clicking anywhere in its title bar, and then select the menu :menuselection:`Window --> Close`.

-Finally, a window can be closed by right-clicking in the associated notebook tab (if the tabs are visible), and select :guilabel:`Close` in the contextual menu.
+Finally, a window can be closed by right-clicking in the associated notebook tab (if the tabs are visible) and selecting :guilabel:`Close` in the contextual menu.

-In the notebook tab (when you are in an editor), you will also find a :guilabel:`Close all other editors` menu, which, as its name implies, will keep a single editor open, the one you are clicking on.
+There's a :guilabel:`Close all other editors` menu in the notebook tab when you're in an editor) that closes most windows but keeps only a single editor open, the one you're using.